user8935531843/colab/README.md

 ## Overview

 This project implements a pipeline within a Google Colab environment to:
-1.  **Paraphrase AI-generated text:** Using the RAFT (Robustness Assessment for Fairness and Trustworthiness) toolkit, specifically its synonym replacement capabilities.
-2.  **Prepare datasets:** Format data from various sources (Hugging Face datasets, custom TSV files) for use with the SICO (Style Imitation and Comparison) toolkit.
+1.  **Prepare datasets:** Format data from various sources (Hugging Face datasets, custom TSV files) for use with the SICO (Style Imitation and Comparison) toolkit.
-3.  **Train SICO components (Implicit):** Although full SICO model training isn't explicitly shown, the scripts prepare data and potentially train/fine-tune paraphrasing prompts or detector-assisting prompts using `SICO_train.py`.
+2.  **Train SICO components:** The scripts prepare data and train paraphrasing prompts using `SICO_train.py`.
-4.  **Generate SICO paraphrases (Optional):** Use `SICO_test_gen.py` to generate paraphrased text based on a trained SICO setup.
+3.  **Generate SICO paraphrases:** Use `SICO_test_gen.py` to generate paraphrased text based on a trained SICO setup.
+4.  **Paraphrase AI-generated text:** Using the RAFT (Robustness Assessment for Fairness and Trustworthiness) toolkit, specifically its synonym replacement capabilities.
 5.  **Detect AI-generated text:** Employ SICO's detection capabilities (`run_test_detection.py`) with various detectors (e.g., `chatdetect`, `logrank`, `detectgpt`) on both original AI text and text modified by RAFT.
 6.  **Evaluate detector performance:** Aggregate detection scores and calculate performance metrics (AUC, F1-score) to compare detectability between original and RAFT-modified texts.

-The primary workflow demonstrated involves taking original AI-generated text, modifying it with RAFT, and then using the SICO detection framework to assess how well detectors identify the original AI text versus the RAFT-modified text.

 ## Prerequisites and Setup